All companies in Singapore must be registered with the Accounting & Corporate Regulatory Authority (ACRA) and abide by the Companies Act.

 Registration Number: Business registration number issued by ACRA must be on all letterheads, invoices, billings or other documents used for official business communications.

-Custom Registration: If your business activities involve import, export and transhipment in and out of Singapore, you will need to register your company with the Singapore Customs and obtain a CR Number or commonly known as Custom Registration.
+Customs Registration: If your business activities involve import, export and transhipments in and out of Singapore, you will need to register your company with the Singapore Customs and obtain a CR (Customs Registration) Number.
 The central registration number is mandatory for Singapore companies or organizations engaged in trading activities.

 Singapore Goods and Services Tax Registration: Goods and Services Tax (GST) is a tax on the supply of goods and services in Singapore and on the import of goods into Singapore.
 Goods exported from Singapore and international services provided from Singapore are exempt from GST.
 The current rate is 7%.